ibm-granite/granite-vision-models/README.md

 </br>

-## How to Use our Models?
+## How to Use our Model?
+Currently the model supports English instructions and images (png and jpeg) as input format.
-To use any of our models, pick an appropriate `model_path` from:
+To use our model, set `model_path` to:
 1. `ibm-granite/granite-vision-3.2-2b`

 ### Usage with `transformers`